Bharine Kalsi

-Bharine is a partner who specialises in civil actions against public authorities and inquests – seeking damages in civil claims and complaints against the police and other government departments.
+Bharine specialises in civil actions against public authorities and inquests – seeking damages in civil claims and complaints against the police and other government departments.

 Prior to qualifying in 2012, Bharine worked in policy and research at organisations such as Amnesty International’s Secretariat.
 Her experience in law and policy provides her with a unique perspective in approaching the law to assist her clients.